 Philip F. Barretta, born July 29, 1928 in Camden, New Jersey, went to his final post surrounded by members of his loving family on the afternoon of May 7th, 2015.

 Philip, or “Filippo,” as he was known, joined the Marine Corps during the Korean Conflict.
 He worked at the Pentagon and served as the Legal Chief at Camp Le Jeune in North Carolina.
 He graduated from Rutgers University, received a master’s degree from California State University, Long Beach, and completed the credits for a Ph.D. (all but dissertation).

 Barretta taught at Georgetown Day School in Washington, D.C., where he is still legendary for the unique connection he had with students.
-For more than 20 years he served as teacher, counselor, and administrator for the Torrance Unified School District (TUSD).
+For more than 20 years he served as a teacher, counselor, and administrator for the Torrance Unified School District (TUSD).
 Upon retirement, he entered into a partnership with his wife, Norma Barretta, Ph.D., and together they taught their own model of therapeutic intervention: competency-based brief hypnotic therapy.
 Recently, the couple received a Lifetime Achievement Award from the American Society of Clinical Hypnosis.